Horseweed in Canberra, ACT

 Fleabane is not a great competitor, so a healthy and dense turf cover will outcompete this weed.
 The key is to improve the competitiveness of your turfgrass.

 This means feeding you turf properly, cutting at the right height for the turf species present and limiting soil compaction.
-Trying to mow this weed out is not effective and will encourange this weed.

 If the soil is not compact then hand pulling after stem elongation works, but on heavier, compact soils you will need a fork to prevent the plant breaking and regrowing from the base.

-Chemical control of Fleabane:
+Chemical Control of Fleabane:

 The other trick is too make sure that your water rates are not too high.
 If they are, then the adjuvant will become too dilute to have any benefit.